jBerling/abmedium/packages/abmedium/README.md

 By the way, Abmedium is built on top of [Automerge](https://github.com/automerge/automerge).
 If it is new for you, you should probably take a look at it before you continue to read.

+## Nodes and NodeValues

+There are six types of node values: nil, numbers, references, sequences, strings , and symbols.
+A NodeValue can be created using a three-letter function: `nil`, `num`, `ref`, `seq`, `str`, or `sym`.
+A Node is a NodeValue with some extra information.
+It has a label, metadata and possibly tracked values (more about that later).
+A Node can be created using the `node` function, as in the examples above.
+This is pretty verbose.
+Therefore there are some shorthand functions, named after the NodeValue type of the node with an `n`-suffix.
+For example, the shorthand for a string node is `strn`.

+Instead of `node(0, str("foo"), {})` you can write `strn(0, "foo", {})`.
+We are going to use these shorthand functions in the rest of the examples.

 ## Layers and Projections

 A document has layers.
-It is a collection of nodes.

-So far we have only worked with one layer, the base layer which is part of a document by default.
+Nodes must be added to a layer, and can not be added to the document directly.
+So far we have only worked with one layer, the base layer.
+It is part of a document by default.
 Let's add another layer.

 ```javascript
 fruits = Automerge.change(fruits, (doc) => {